phildarnowsky/hvac-workshop/README.md

 ### See your deployed infrastructure.
 Sign into the AWS console and check out the parts of your deployed serverless application
 * **CloudFormation**: View the stack "HvacWorkshopStack" deployed on your behalf by CDK
 * **DynamoDB**: View and modify the DynamoDB table set up for our service.
-There will be no items to begin with, but you can use the existing API to seed some data (see "Call the Api" below).
+There will be no items to begin with, but you can use the existing API to seed some data (see "Call the Api" below or modify the integration tests to ignore cleanup).
 * **Lambda**: View compiled typescript code, trigger endpoints manually, and modify lambda code.
 Use the "Monitor" tab and click "View logs in CloudWatch" to see logs from previous runs.
     * **Modifying code**: While you can safely modify the lambda code in-place, those changes will be overwritten on the next deployment.
     * **External libraries**: The current packaging system places all our external library source code at the top of the lambda code assets.
 Go to the bottom to view handler code.